Nelofarzabi/Nelofarzabi/README.md

 - 🌱 I’m currently Student at Microverse
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m currently learning JavaScript, React, Redux, and Ruby.
-- 🤔 I’m looking for help with some one who needs help
+- 🤔 I'm able to work remotely with people from all backgrounds and communicate clearly and assertively.
 - ⚡ Fun fact: I love to learn new things